 The beloved country music capital has a past that often remains mysterious to both locals and tourists.
 But what you might not know?

 Nashville was at the forefront of the civil rights movement.
-Dr. Martin Luther King Jr. dubbed the Nashville sit-ins as “the best organized and most disciplined in all of Southland” says Chakita Patterson, founder of United Street Tours.
+Dr. Martin Luther King Jr. dubbed the Nashville sit-ins as “the best organized and most disciplined in all of Southland.”

-“Untold stories about Nashville’s involvement leaves many to wonder, why is Nashville important to the civil rights movement?”
-That’s why United Street Tours —which hosts unconventional, guided tours of Nashville’s lesser-known black history—created its Nashville Civil Rights Movement Tour.
+That’s why United Street Tours —which hosts unconventional, Nashville walking tours of lesser-known black history—created its Nashville Civil Rights Movement Tour.

-On this 1.5-hour guided tour, you’ll learn the fascinating, untold stories of female civil rights leader Diane Nash, well-know leaders such as Congressman John Lewis, and many other individuals who participated in the Nashville civil rights movement during the1960s.
+On this 2-hour walking tour of Nashville, you’ll learn the fascinating, untold stories of female civil rights leader Diane Nash, well-know leaders such as Congressman John Lewis, and many other individuals who participated in the Nashville civil rights movement during the1960s.